gradle/common-custom-user-data-maven-extension/README.md

 ## Changelog

-Refer to the [changelog](CHANGELOG.md) to see detailed changes on the versions.
+Refer to the [release history](/releases) to see detailed changes on the versions.

 ## Learn more